-This includes the Reserve Officers' Training Corps, the oldest continually operating ROTC on any US campus.
-This includes so many programs and departments and clubs and activities, from the Daily Orange (one of the nation's top ranked college papers), founded in 1903, to the Crouse Chimes, installed in 1889 high up in the Crouse College bell tower, heard across campus and played by student Chimemasters for more than 125 years.
+This inspired so many programs and departments and clubs and activities here, from the Daily Orange (one of the nation's top ranked college papers), founded in 1903, to the Crouse Chimes, installed in 1889 high up in the Crouse

+College bell tower, heard across campus and played by student Chimemasters for more than 125 years.
 This includes many new student organizations created in just the last year.